publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78n.md

         (3) __Effect on Commission authority__

-            Nothing in this subsection limits the authority of the Commission under subsection (a) or (d) of this section or any other provision of this chapter or precludes the Commission from imposing, under subsection (a) or (d) of this section or any other provision of this chapter, a remedy or procedure required to be imposed under this subsection.
+            Nothing in this subsection limits the authority of the Commission under subsection (a) or (d) or any other provision of this chapter or precludes the Commission from imposing, under subsection (a) or (d) or any other provision of this chapter, a remedy or procedure required to be imposed under this subsection.

         (4) __“Limited partnership rollup transaction” defined__